PA55ION/weather-journal/README.md

 # :cloud: Weather Journal App
 The project's goal was to create an asynchronous web app that uses API and user data to dynamically update the UI.
 I also used nodemon to reload my server automatically for when I made any changes to my project.
+Weather app using Open Weather Map api and display dynamic data and dynamic icon that will change based on weather on weather condition.

 ## Dependencies